michelleconville/drizzle-and-shade/README.md

 #### Footer

+        As a shopper I can easily find a navigation bar and footer so that I can see what content there is on the website As a shopper I can connect to the social media sites so that I can follow them and keep up to date with their products and promotions
+        As a shopper I can sign up for the website's newsletter so that I can keep up to date with new products and promotions
+        As a shopper I can contact the store so that I can find out information that I require

 The footer has been added to the bottom of the website, this contains 4 sections  - Subcribe, Products, Help and Contact.

 * The subscribe section contains a link to the sites newsletter signup form.
 The newsletter form is connected to a mailchimp so emails entered there will be saved.